alexdantas/nSnake/README.md

 ## Levels

-nSnake looks for game levels on `~/.local/share/nsnake/levels`.
+nSnake looks out for level files on `~/.local/share/nsnake/levels`.
+By default it installs stock levels on `/usr/share/games/nsnake/levels`, so make sure to copy them before playing.
-They have a `.nsnake` extension and are simple text files.

-The file format is very easy to edit; open `levels/arena00.nsnake` with any text editor and follow the instructions there.
+Levels have a `.nsnake` extension and are simple text files.
+The file format is very easy to edit; check out [the wiki][level_wiki] for a quick guide.

-Don't forget to copy default levels under the `levels` directory to the one specified above.

 ## Dependencies

-nSnake depends on two libraries, `ncurses` and `yaml-cpp`.

-### ncurses

-This library shows cute things on the terminal.
+nSnake only depends on `ncurses`; it's used to show cute things on the terminal.

-For nSnake you need the package *ncurses dev*.
+Make sure you have the package *ncurses dev*.
 Note that it's _not_ the default that comes with your distro.

 | Distro         | Installation command              |